OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 1. Take the Seed and the Transmission Parents from the Transmission Request that it received for this Addressable content.
 2. Consider the Transmission Parent to Transmission Result
-3. Append it own Transmission Result ot the existing list.
+3. Append it own Transmission Result to the existing list.
 4. Shuffle the list of Transmission Results
 5. Build the Audit Log by following the specification below.